 - 1 tablespoon milk

-Preheat over to 350° F. Spray muffin tins with cooking spray and set aside.
-In a large bowl whisk flours, sugars, baking soda, baking powder and spices and set aside.
-In a medium bowl, combine pumpkin, oil and eggs.
+Preheat over to 350° F. Spray muffin tins or use cupcake liners to line the pan and set aside.
+In a large bowl whisk flours, granulated sugar, brown sugar, baking soda, baking powder and spices and set aside.
+In a medium bowl, combine pumpkin, butter and eggs.
 Use a wooden spoon and stir pumpkin mixture into flour mixture.
 Stop mixing when flour has been incorporated.
 Add milk and incorporate.
-The batter will be loosen and be less dense.
+The batter will be loosen but will still be a thick batter.

-Fill the muffin tins 3/4 full and bake.
+Use an ice cream scoop to fill the muffin tins 3/4 full and sprinkle the top with raw sugar and bake.
 The mini muffins take about ten minutes and the larger ones are done in around twenty minutes.
 A toothpick will come out clean and the tops will spring back when touched.
 Let the muffins cool a few minutes and then remove from the pan.
 Let cool completely on a cooling rack.
 Store in an airtight container for 3 days or freeze.